Anna Chapman, Russian agent swapped for US spies, hails Russia's World Cup success despite West's 'propaganda'

 Chapman’s comments were published a day after another redheaded Russian woman was accused of doing clandestine work for the Kremlin.
 Maria Butina, 29, was arrested Sunday on a charge of conspiracy to act as an unregistered agent of the Russian government, according to court papers unsealed in Washington.

-Butina, a former Siberian furniture owner who denies she is a Russian agent, is also a board member and founder of the Russian gun rights group, “The Right to Bear Arms,” The Washington Post reported.
+Butina, a former Siberian furniture owner who denies she is a Russian agent, is also a board member and founder of the Russian gun rights group “The Right to Bear Arms,” The Washington Post reported.

 Fox News’ Frank Miles, Jake Gibson and Jennifer Griffin contributed to this report